hapax/hapax.github.io/assets/teaching.md

 \frac{d}{dx} \sin^{-1} x = (1-x^2)^{-1/2}.
 $$

-The derivative on the RHS can be expanded using the [binomial series](https://en.wikipedia.org/wiki/Binomial_series):
+The RHS can be expanded using the
+[binomial series](https://en.wikipedia.org/wiki/Binomial_series):

 $$